Year 3 – Orange

 P.E.

 Orange class will have P.E. lessons on Tuesday afternoons.
+It is essential that the children have the correct PE kit in school.
 For this they will need their PE kit.

 • Indoor sessions: